cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 >We use six models,
 those of *Shen, et al.* [*2009*], *Feng, et al.* [*2010*], *Zhang, et al.*
+[*2011*], *Fielding, et al.,* [*2013*] and two from *Qi, et al.* [*2011*].
+DELETED LINE
+All of these models rely on geodetic data to some degree, but they do not all use the same data in their inversion (e.g., *Feng, et al.* [*2010*] uses a different InSAR catalogue as the others), all use differnet inversion stratagies, and different fault geometries (the two models of *Qi et al.* [*2011*] share a common fault geometry but use different regularization in the inferrence of the slip distribution).
+DELETED LINE
-[*2011*], *Fielding, et al.,* [*2013*] and two from *Qi, et al.* [*2011*] (these two models share a fault geometry but use different smoothing functions for the slip distribution).
-These vary somewhat in the fault geometry and specifics of the slip distribution, but nonetheless are of high resolution, are properly georeferenced.
-By using a suite of models in our calculations instead of a single model, we evaluate results that are persistent in most or all of the models to be more robust, and other results can be more confidently linked to specifics of the model geometry or slip distribution.
+By using a suite of models in our calculations, we can infer that results that are persistent in most or all of the models are more robust, while other results specific to only one of the coseismic slip models can be more confidently linked to specifics of the model geometry or inferred slip distribution in those models.

->In general, the models share a common geometry and pattern of slip distribution above 10 km or so; i.e. the locations of high and low slip patches and the slip rake are similar in all of the models.
-Though some of models use discrete fault segments for the Beichuan fault, whereas others use a single continuous fault, the fault planes are essentially collocated.
+>In general, the fault geometries in all of the coseismic slip models are simmilar, as well as the inferred pattern of slip distribution above 10 km or so (i.e., the locations of high and low slip patches and the slip rake are similar in all of the models).
+Although some of models use discrete, planar fault segments, whereas others use a single continuous, non-planar fault, the fault geometry models are essentially collocated.
 However, there is significant variability in the magnitude of slip in the different models; for example, the maximum slip magnitude in the Qi 'rough' model is about twice that of the Feng model.
 Large differences also exist in the deeper geometries of the